F5

 How to Fix / Troubleshooting

 Safety: Unplug the unit.
-Allow hot components to cool before touching.
+Allow hot components to cool before touching them.

 Steps:

-- Verify fan operation: Spin the condenser fan blade by hand (power off).
+- Verify fan operation: Spin the condenser fan blade by hand (with power off).
 It should move freely.
 With power restored briefly, confirm the fan runs when cooling is selected.
-If not, replace the condenser fan motor.
+If it does not, replace the condenser fan motor.

 - Sensor check: Inspect the outdoor thermistor for proper placement and damage.
-Replace if faulty.
+Replace it if faulty.

-- Re-test: After cleaning and repairs, reassemble, restore power, and test.
-If F5 persists, the control board may be misreading temperature and should be replaced.
+- Re-test: After cleaning and repairs, reassemble the unit, restore power, and test.
+If F5 persists, the control board may be misreading the temperature and should be replaced.

 Advertisements